Run private apps with Flycast

 rtt min/avg/max/mdev = 0.138/0.180/0.223/0.042 ms

-Perfect, now let’s make a request to the Ollama app with curl:
+Now let’s make a request to the app with curl:

-It took a moment for Ollama to spin up, and now we get a happy “Ollama is running” message.
-Wait a few moments so your Ollama app goes to sleep and run the time command to see how long the first request takes:
+You should get back an HTML page with the server’s hostname and address.
+Wait a few moments so your app goes to sleep, then run the time command to see how long the first request takes:

 user 0m0.003s